andkret/Cookbook/sections/10-Updates.md

 - **2024-03-20**
   - Added roadmap for Software Engineers / Computer Scientists [click here](01-Introduction.md#roadmap-for-software-engineers)
+  - Added many Questions and Answers from my interview on the Super Data Science Podcast (plus liks to YouTube and the Podcast)[click here](01-Introduction.md#Interview-with-Andreas-on-the-Super-Data-Science-Podcast)

 - **2024-03-13**
   - Added "How to become a Senior Data Engineer" live stream series as a blog post with images shown in the live streams and the links to the videos. [click here](01-Introduction.md#how-to-become-a-senior-data-engineer)